-Sales and use tax in the State of Idaho can include both State and Local rates depending on where you are and there are a number of factors to consider when determining the rate you should charge for a transaction made.
+Sales and use taxes in the State of Idaho can include both State and Local rates depending on where you are.
+As such, there are a number of factors to consider when determining the rate you should charge for a transaction made.

-In this guide we will discuss what rates are charged, how you determine if you should be collecting sales tax in Idaho, the process of registering for and acquiring a permit, and how and when to remit payment to the state for the sales tax you collected.
+In this guide, we will discuss what is required for Idaho sales tax compliance, including what rates are charged, how you determine if you should be collecting sales taxes in Idaho, the process of registering for and acquiring a permit, and how and when to remit payment to the state for the sales tax you collected.

 The following sales and use tax rates apply in Idaho at the state and local level: